 Devaney, Goldberg and Hubbard were probably the first to suggest that such hairs could serve as analogues of external rays of polynomials; compare \cite{dgh,BD}.
 Subsequently, Schleicher and Zimmer \cite{expescaping} and Schleicher and Rottenfu{\ss}er \cite{cosescaping} proved that, for the families of exponential maps~\eqref{eqn:exponentialfamily} and of \emph{cosine maps} $z\mapsto ae^z+ be^{-z}$, respectively, the \emph{entire} escaping set $I(f)$ consists of hairs.

-On the other hand, in \cite{R3S} it is shown that there is a transcendental entire function $f$ for which $I(f)$, and indeed the Julia set $J(f)$, contains no arcs.
+On the other hand, in \cite{R3S} it is shown that there is a transcendental entire function $f$ for which $I(f)$ contains no arcs.
 Hence there are no curves in $I(f)$, of any kind, landing at any of the repelling periodic points of $f$.
 (Recall that repelling periodic points are dense in the Julia set of any transcendental entire function.)
 Furthermore, the postsingular set $\P(f)$ of this function is bounded.
 Indeed, $S(f)$ is a compact subset of the immediate basin of attraction of a single attracting fixed point.